DanRoscigno/DocusaurusAlgoliaCustomMetadata/README.md

 ### Configure the Algolia Crawler

 The Algolia Docsearch program includes the Algolia Crawler.
-By default the crawler supports Docusaurus and many other documentation frameworks.
+By default, the crawler supports Docusaurus and many other documentation frameworks.
 The following describes adding the new attribute `pinyin`.

 #### Overview